geotrev/undernet/app/docs/dropdowns.md

 All dropdowns, by default, are aligned inline-start, as shown in previous examples.

 You can let it align inline-end using `is-aligned-inline-end`, or from block-end using `is-aligned-block-end` on the `dropdown-menu` element.
-Note that this only works for viewports above a specific width, as defined using the variable `$dropdown-menu-direction-bp` (sorry mobile viewers).
+Note that this only works for viewports above a specific width, as defined using the variable `$dropdown-menu-direction-breakpoint` (sorry mobile viewers).
 Set this var to `'xsmall'` to remove the breakpoint.

 <div data-dropdown="dropdown5" class="dropdown">
   <button id="dropdown-button-id5" data-parent="dropdown5" data-target="dropdown-menu-id5">Open Dropdown</button>